nefalis/Python-OC-Lettings-FR/doc/source/index.rst

    :align: center
    :class: custom-img

-Présentation
+Presentation
 ------------

-The Orange County Lettings project is a property management application that allows users to view rental listings, manage profiles, and perform actions such as booking a property or contacting a landlord.
-The system also allows administrators to manage users, listings, and bookings.
+The Orange County Lettings project is a property management application that allows users to view rental listings

 The live application can be accessed here: `Orange County Lettings <https://python-oc-lettings-fr-sry9.onrender.com/>`_.